We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 |+21 to +42||average time for recovery for people who spend time in the hospital|

 |+14 to +56||average time to death in the most severe cases|

 Although this timeline may be broadly true, it is essential to know that a significant number of people continue to experience symptoms such as fatigue and breathing problems after recovering from the acute phase.

-If complications arise, the person may develop long-term health issues, as irreversible damage may occur in some cases.
+If complications arise, the person may develop long-term health issues, as

 A person with mild-to-moderate symptoms should inform their doctor and then stay at home and rest.

 They can use over-the-counter pain relief medications, such as acetaminophen or ibuprofen, to relieve any discomfort.